muzenjakkevin/documentation-curl/README.md

 ---------------------
 #### Creating resource data:

+##### Requests that the server accept the entity enclosed in the request as a new subordinate of the web resource identified by the URI.

 ```
 curl -i -X POST -H "Content-Type:application/json" http://api.softhouse.rocks/posts -d '{"title":"Hi, World", "body":"Fresh as morning dew", "userId": "1"}'
 ```

 #### Response:

+##### Shows response code and other information about the request
 ```
+HTTP/1.1 201 OK
 X-Powered-By: Express
 Access-Control-Allow-Origin: *
 Content-Type: application/json; charset=utf-8